Jim89/RepData_PeerAssessment1/PA1_template.md

 ### References and Contact

-The complete code and documentation for this assignment can be found on [GitHub](https://github.com/Jim89/RepData_PeerAssessment1) repository.
+The complete code and documentation for this assignment can be found on the [GitHub](https://github.com/Jim89/RepData_PeerAssessment1) repository.

-The author of this report can be contacted on [twitter](https://twitter.com/leach_jim)
+The author of this report can be contacted on [twitter](https://twitter.com/leach_jim).